Microsoft/MCW-Big-Compute/Whiteboard design session/WDS trainer guide - High Performance Computing.md

 2. Is a special type of software required for client access?
 Could users simply use remote desktop?
 Would this perform the way ThoughtRender (or their customers) would like it to?

     This depends on the applications and users involved.
 But typically, for \"high end\" workstation users (i.e., who may already use high powered workstations with GPUs installed), specialized software is needed for best performing remote desktop technology.
 Example: for interacting with 3D models in a performant way, a \"low latency\" is needed for usable interaction.
 Partner solution software and technology in this space includes Teradici and Citrix HDX.
 This software has already been proven in such scenarios for other customers.
 Teradici uses \"PCoIP\" (PC over IP) technology, which sends only \"changed\" pixels between workstation and display.
-A physical thin client connected to large monitors, or a software client installed on, e.g., a laptop connected to large monitors, can be used as a remote desktop client.
+A physical thin client connected to large monitors, or a software client installed on, e.g., a laptop connected to large monitors can be used as a remote desktop client.

 3. Would it be secure?

-    Yes, Teradici PCoIP technology sends only "changed" pixels from workstation to display, and encrypts the pixels during transfer.
+    Yes, Teradici PCoIP technology sends only "changed" pixels from the workstation to display, and encrypts the pixels during transfer.

 4. Would it be color correct?